Spatial-MLLM: Boosting MLLM Capabilities in Visual-based Spatial Intelligence: Related Work

 \subsection{3D MLLMs for Scene Understanding}

-Recent advances in MLLMs have sparked interest in extending their capabilities from 2D to 3D scene understanding~\cite{chen2024ll3da,chen2024grounded,wang2023chat,huang2023embodied,huang2024chat,hong20233d,fu2024scene,zhu2024llava,Zheng2024Video3DLL,qi2025gpt4scene}.
-LL3DA~\cite{chen2024ll3da} extracts scene-level features from 3D point clouds using a Q-Former, while Grounded 3D-LLM~\cite{chen2024grounded} integrates 3D detectors to generate object proposals.
-Methods like Chat3D~\cite{wang2023chat}, LEO~\cite{huang2023embodied}, and Chat-Scene~\cite{huang2024chat} first segment 3D objects and encode object-centric features for LLM fusion.
+Recent advances in MLLMs have sparked interest in extending their capabilities from 2D to 3D scene understanding~\cite{chen2024ll3da,zhu2024llava, Zheng2024Video3DLL, chen2024grounded,wang2023chat,huang2023embodied,huang2024chat,hong20233d,fu2024scene,qi2025gpt4scene, fan2025vlm, ouyang2025spacer}.
+LL3DA~\cite{chen2024ll3da} extracts scene-level features from point clouds using a Q-Former, while Grounded 3D-LLM~\cite{chen2024grounded} integrates 3D detectors to generate object proposals.
+Methods like Chat3D~\cite{wang2023chat}, LEO~\cite{huang2023embodied}, and Chat-Scene~\cite{huang2024chat} first segment 3D objects and encode object-centric features for fusion.
 Alternatively, 3D-LLM~\cite{hong20233d} and Scene-LLM~\cite{fu2024scene} aggregate CLIP features from pre-segmented multi-view object patches into 3D point representations, leveraging multi-view images and camera parameters.
 LLaVA-3D~\cite{zhu2024llava} projects 2D multi-view patch features into voxel space for 3D-aware aggregation, and GPT4Scene~\cite{qi2025gpt4scene} enhances 3D reasoning by first reconstructing scenes and then using BEV images as input.
-While these methods advance 3D scene understanding, they all require additional 3D or 2.5D input data that is difficult to acquire in many real-world scenarios.
+While these methods advance 3D scene understanding, most of them require additional 3D or 2.5D inputs, which is difficult to acquire in real-world scenarios.
 In contrast, our approach only requires 2D videos as input.